 The Hispanic Initiative

 The Hispanic Initiative serves Denver Seminary and the Spanish-speaking community through several programs.
 The three Lay ministry programs include IDEAL (The Institute for the Development and Training of Leaders), the Worship Ministers Program, and the Marriage Mentoring Program.
-You can also get an associates degree in biblical studies from SETECA, or pursue the Graduate Certificate of Completion in Hispanic Studies from Denver Seminary.
+You can also get an associates degree in biblical studies from SETECA.

-The Korean Initiative focuses on developing pastoral and lay leadership among Korean Christians in the Denver metro through the Korean Lifelong Education Initiative.
+The Asian Initiative focuses on developing pastoral and lay leadership among Asian Christians in the Denver metro through the Korean Lifelong Education Initiative.